 Before I had children, I was adamant they'd have very little screen time bwahahaha

 Oh yes, what good parents we all were in those days before we actually became parents.

-Then 2020 happened and we were stuck in our house.
+Then a global pandemic happened and we were stuck in our house.
 And sometimes us adults had meetings to be in, or urgent stuff to do.
 Or sometimes we just needed everyone to be quiet.

 And so the TV went on, more and more.